Ewerton-Vieira/RoA/README.md

 # Documentation

-Import RoA.py to run RoA (Region of Attractions) of attractors found by the Morse graph.
+Import RoA.py to run RoA (Region of Attractions) for the Morse graph obtained by CMGDB.

 # Example